NALTP/Rules/README.md

             - (IV) The highest tier will be 100 TC.
       - (iii) Trades, including those involving TC, are allowed during each draft.
       - (iv) TCM, TCN, and TCA are distinct and may not be exchanged for each other.
-      - (v) Remaining TCM and TCN are destroyed at the conclusion of each draft and may not be carried forward in any way.
+      - (v) Remaining TCM and TCN are recorded at the conclusion of each draft for determining home map priority and may not be carried forward, exchanged, or otherwise utilized in any other way.
 Remaining TCA are preserved as well as the value of TCA assigned to players drafted at auction.
       - (vi) TC penalties may be applied by the CRC and/or League Manager at their discretion for captains misbehaving, misusing draft tools, or otherwise impeding the flow of the draft.
       - (vii) TC may not be spent to remove a player from a roster and replace them on the draft board.
-        - (1) In cases where a captain mistakenly drafts a player, the CRC may allow them to replace the player for a TC penalty.
     - (b) Nominations:
       - (i) Captains will be responsible for submitting nominations for their team unless otherwise communicated with the CRC.
 The CRC reserves the right to decline any non-captain from submitting nominations at their discretion, but will work with captains if they have difficulty finding a replacement.
       - (ii) Nomination order will be randomly assigned and repeated in the same order upon completion of each round.